C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 2. Analyze preservation challenges: What specific technical and cultural obstacles do both authors encounter in their preservation efforts?
 3. Compare methodological approaches: How do their different approaches reflect the broader challenge of code preservation?

-### Reading/viewing suggestions

-Digital Heritage Theory and Practice

-Musiani, F., & Schafer, V. (2016).
-Digital Heritage and Heritagization.
-RESET.
-Recherches En Sciences Sociales Sur Internet, 6. https://doi.org/10.4000/reset.806
+#### Explore Further

+**Digital Preservation Challenges:**

-Conway, Paul.
-1996.
-Preservation in the Digital World.
+- Conway, Paul.
+1996. *Preservation in the Digital World*.
 Commission on Preservation and Access. https://www.clir.org/pubs/reports/pub154/

-Foundational Texts on Code as Communication:

-Krysa, Joasia, and Grzesiek Sedek.
-2008.
-'Source Code'.
-In Software Studies, edited by Matthew Fuller.
-The MIT Press. https://doi.org/10.7551/mitpress/9780262062749.003.0034

-Méadel, Cécile, and Guillaume Sire.
+- Silva, Ana Paula.
+2022.
+'All of Humankind's Source Code in a Nutshell'. *Software Heritage*. https://www.softwareheritage.org/2022/06/28/all-of-humankinds-source-code-in-a-nutshell/

+- Shustek, Len.
+2006.
+'What Should We Collect to Preserve the History of Software?' *IEEE Annals of the History of Computing* 28 (4): 112–111. https://doi.org/10.1109/MAHC.2006.78

+**Case Studies in Code Recovery and Loss:**

+- Video Game History Foundation.
+2023.
+'Survey of the Video Game Reissue Market in the United States'. https://gamehistory.org/study-explainer/

+- Aycock, John, Andrew Reinhard, and Archaeogaming.
 2017.
-'Les sciences sociales orientées programmes. État des lieux et perspectives'.
-Réseaux (Paris) 206 (6): 9–34. https://doi.org/10.3917/res.206.0009

-Case Studies in Code Recovery and Loss:

-Coding with Dee, dir.
-2024.
-This Is the Code That Sent Apollo 11 to the Moon (and It's Awesome).
-19:08. https://www.youtube.com/watch?v=XHN6LV_1dWk

-Cosmo, Roberto Di.
-2019.
-'Archiving and Referencing the Apollo Source Code'.
-Software Heritage, July 20. https://www.softwareheritage.org/2019/07/20/archiving-and-referencing-the-apollo-source-code/?lang=fr

-Lowood, Henry.
-2009.
-'Videogames in Computer Space: The Complex History of Pong'.
-IEEE Annals of the History of Computing 31 (3): 5–19. https://doi.org/10.1109/MAHC.2009.53

-Aycock, John, Andrew Reinhard, and Archaeogaming.
-2017.
-'Copy Protection in Jet Set Willy: Developing Methodology for Retrogame Archaeology'.
-Internet Archaeology, no. 45. https://doi.org/10.11141/ia.45.2
+'Copy Protection in Jet Set Willy: Developing Methodology for Retrogame Archaeology'. *Internet Archaeology* 45. https://doi.org/10.11141/ia.45.2

-Kirschenbaum, Matthew G., Richard Ovenden, Gabriela Redwine, and Rachel Donahue.
-2010.
-Digital Forensics and Born-Digital Content in Cultural Heritage Collections.
+- Kirschenbaum, Matthew G., Richard Ovenden, Gabriela Redwine, and Rachel Donahue.
+2010. *Digital Forensics and Born-Digital Content in Cultural Heritage Collections*.
 CLIR Publication 149.
 Council on Library and Information Resources. https://www.clir.org/pubs/reports/pub149/

-Shustek, Len.
-2006.
-'What Should We Collect to Preserve the History of Software?'
-IEEE Annals of the History of Computing 28 (4): 112–111. https://doi.org/10.1109/MAHC.2006.78
+- Lowood, Henry.
+2009.
+'Videogames in Computer Space: The Complex History of Pong'. *IEEE Annals of the History of Computing* 31 (3): 5–19. https://doi.org/10.1109/MAHC.2009.53

+**Explore Online:**

+- Internet Archive. *Jet Set Willy* (Commodore 64, 1984).
+Playable in browser-based emulator. https://archive.org/details/Jet_Set_Willy_1984_Software_Projects

-## 2 Learning to Read Code as Cultural Text
+## 2 Reading Code as Cultural Text

 > [!NOTE]
 > **Learning Objectives for Section 2:**